2019: A surgical strike in space and the year of Mission Shakti

 Pulwama: The most audacious attack in recent times

 "India has successfully tested the Anti-Satellite (ASAT) Missile.
-Congratulations to everyone on the success of #MissionShakti," the prime minister tweeted later.
+Congratulations to everyone on the success of #MissionShakti," the Prime Minister tweeted later.

 He said the action was not directed against any country and the satellite was a pre-determined target orbiting at an altitude of 300 km.